Swathi-KR/Swathi-KR/README.md

 <!--
 **Swathi-KR/Swathi-KR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working as a Research Assistant under the guidance of Prof. Anita Pekova for a paper on Detection of Diabetic Retinopathy at the University of Southern California.
-- 🌱 I’m currently learning Full Stack Web Development and also into ML/AI
-- 🤔 I’m actively seeking Fall 2025 internship and Full time (Jan 2026 start) opportunities.
 - 💬 Ask me about tech, algorithms, data structures, web-technologies, android development and 'DOGS'!
-- 📫 Checkout my Portfolio Website : https://swathi-kr.github.io/My-Portfolio-Website/index.html
+- 📫 Checkout my Portfolio Website : https://my-portfolio-eta-gules-39.vercel.app

 -->